threeaims/typescript-coverage-sourcemap/README.md

 * Source map support
 * Istanbul remap on the genreated coverage file
 * Coverage report that refers back to lines in the original `.ts` files
-* Inforce a minimum coverage level (the rather low 10% in this case)
+* Enforce a minimum coverage level (the rather low 10% in this case)
 * Don't need a tsconfig.json (configuration is in gulp)
 * Separate source and build directories
+* Watch for changes

 The benefit of this approach is that you are actually testing the generated code, and just getting the report based on the original lines.